phalcon/documentation/docs/volt.md

 ```

-If an expression needs to be evaluated without be printed the `do` statement can be used:
+If an expression needs to be evaluated without being printed the `do` statement can be used:

 ```twig
 {%- raw -%}